iamwalter/azure_app_config/README.md

         secret: "<YOUR_SECRET>,
       );

-To get if a feature is enabled, use the `isFeatureEnabled` method.
+To get if a feature is enabled, use the `getFeatureEnabled` method.

     final enabled = await getFeatureEnabled("example_key", "example_tag");